k88hudson/git-flight-rules/CONTRIBUTE.md

 ## Translation

-We are useing with a translation tool called [GitLocalize][gl] and follow the steps to get started with your contribution:
+We are using with a translation tool called [GitLocalize][gl] and follow the steps to get started with your contribution:

 1. Go to [GitLocalize's k88hudson/git-flight-rules repository][gl-repo].
 1. Sign up using your GitHub account :octocat:.